Applying to McGill Summer Studies

 1. Anyone who is not currently enrolled in a degree or diploma program at any university.

-- A student wishing to register for undergraduate courses without being admitted to a program may register as a Special Student and take a limited number of individual courses, provided the student has the necessary academic prerequisites.
+- A student whom has successfully completed their high school studies and wishing to register for undergraduate courses without being admitted to a program may register as a Special Student and take a limited number of individual courses, provided the student has the necessary academic prerequisites.

 - Special Students can take regular undergraduate credit courses but are not recognized as working towards a certificate, graduate certificate or diploma.
 No certificates, graduate certificates or diplomas are issued for independent studies.